 - Can I get a double major?
 Because Swarthmore requires only twelve courses in engineering for an Engineering Major, students are able to easily double major in four years without taking overloads.
 Common double majors include Economics, Mathematics and Computer Science.
 However, students at Swarthmore are a diverse group and we have had double majors with Philosophy, Political Science, Religion, Music, and just about any other degree offered by the college.
 If you choose not to invest all of the time for a double major, a minor is also a possibility; this gives you the opportunity to study a topic in depth without requiring the commitment of a full major.

 - Can I take a semester abroad?
 Many of our students take a semester abroad.
-Recent choices have included schools in Australia, New Zealand, England, Ireland, Scotland, Poland and Spain.
+Recent choices have included schools in Australia, New Zealand, England, Ireland, Scotland, Poland, South Africa and Spain.

 - Is your program accredited by ABET?
 Our program is accredited by the Engineering Accreditation Commission of ABET, 415 N. Charles St, Baltimore, MD 21202-4012, telephone: (410) 347-7700

 - What options do I have if I decide to take more specialized courses than Swarthmore offers?
 If you decide to take more specialized courses you can take courses at the University of Pennsylvania's School of Engineering and Applied Science.
 There is a train that goes between Swarthmore's campus and the campus of Penn in less than half an hour.

 - What opportunities for research are there and how early on in one's engineering education are these opportunities available?
 Engineering students are encouraged to become involved in faculty research, and we show students in the first half-credit course (ENGR 005) around the faculty labs and discuss what projects are going on.
 In the end, between a quarter and third of all students join in faculty research, many finding their names on a published paper.